 By doing this, you greaten the project's reach and help it become more mature and well known!

 Perhaps you are good at design or have a lot of design/UX input.
-These projects are often non-funded, so they can use all the help they can.
+These projects are often non-funded, so that they can use all their help.

-You could help by creating incredible design elements for them, help by improving the UI/UX of the website or docs.
+You could help by creating incredible design elements for the project by improving the UI/UX of the website or docs.

 Open source projects often heavily rely on the examples they provide.
 But due to the quickly changing nature of these projects, the samples can get outdated or missed out on.